wgmo/graphtik/docs/source/plotting.rst

 You may plot any :term:`plottable` and annotate on top the *execution plan* and solution of the last computation, calling methods with arguments like this::

-   netop.plot(True)                   # open a matplotlib window
+   pipeline.plot(True)                   # open a matplotlib window
-   netop.plot("netop.svg")            # other supported formats: png, jpg, pdf, ...
+   pipeline.plot("pipeline.svg")            # other supported formats: png, jpg, pdf, ...
-   netop.plot()                       # without arguments return a pydot.DOT object
+   pipeline.plot()                       # without arguments return a pydot.DOT object
-   netop.plot(solution=solution)      # annotate graph with solution values solution.plot()                    # plot solution only
+   pipeline.plot(solution=solution)      # annotate graph with solution values solution.plot()                    # plot solution only

 ... or for the last ...::